-The goal of this drilling program was to convert a portion of the exploration potential already drilled off on the Lac Gamble zone by Yorbeau and its previous partner into mineral resources.
-The drilling completed consists mostly of "in-fill" drilling with the objective of obtaining a drill hole spacing pattern of 50 to 60 meters to support an estimate of mineral resources,
+The goal of this drilling program was to convert into mineral resources a portion of the exploration potential already drilled off on the Lac Gamble zone by Yorbeau and its previous partner.
+The drilling completed consisted mostly of "in-fill" drilling with the objective of obtaining a drill hole spacing pattern of 50 to 60 meters to support an estimate of mineral resources.